Skip to main content

 Bridgetown lets you create your own Roda-based API routes in the server/routes folder.
 An example ships in each new Bridgetown project for you to examine (server/routes/hello.rb.sample).
 These routes provide the standard features you may be accustomed to if you’ve used Roda standalone.

 However, to take full advantage of all the Bridgetown has to offer, we recommend you load up our SSR and Dynamic Routes plugins.
-Simply add to your configuration in config/initializers.rb:
+Add to your configuration in config/initializers.rb:

 init :ssr